wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 - heigth: (Number) the current video height.
 - targetBitrate: (Number) the target encoding bitrate.

-The "layer" object MUST containt at least one of the rid, spatialLayerId or temporalLayerId attributes, the other attributes are OPTIONAL.
+The "layer" object MUST contain at least one of the rid, spatialLayerId or temporalLayerId attributes, the other attributes are OPTIONAL.
 A layer is considered inactive if the bitrate attribute is 0 or not set.

 ~~~~~
 {